Javascript is not enabled.

 “Underwriting varies considerably from one company to another,” Bonnie Burns, a consultant with California Health Advocates, says about pricing and decisions on whether to issue a policy.

-Depending on a person’s health, Cigna may offer a lower, also called preferred, or a slightly higher standard rate.
+Depending on a person’s health, Cigna may offer a lower, also called a preferred, rate or a slightly higher standard rate.
 For major health issues, an insurer may offer different versions of a policy at a higher rate or it may reject the applicant.

 If you’re trying to get a Medigap policy when you don’t have a guaranteed issue right and you have preexisting health conditions, you might consider getting help from an independent agent who works with several companies and knows the underwriting criteria.